kwaldenphd/python-anaconda/README.md

 34. Work through the ["First Steps with Spyder" resources](https://docs.spyder-ide.org/current/first-steps-with-spyder.html) provided by Spyder.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.

-<blockquote>QX: How is Spyder different than previous IDEs?
+<blockquote>Q2: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>

 <blockquote>OPTIONAL: Take one of your Python files or programs from Elements I and load it into Spyder.
 Explore how the program runs in a different IDE.
 In particular, explore Spyder's options to run portions or a selection of the larger program.
 How does this change the way you interact with the program?</blockquote>